 Purchasing the Right Plywood For Your Project

 Your particular project will dictate the size and type of the plywood you need.
-For example, if you are building a doghouse or coating subfloors, you will want to use softwood plywood, which is made from cedar, redwood or pine and comes in sizes that range from 4 x 8 inches to 5 x 5 inches.
+For example, if you are building a doghouse or coating subfloors, you will want to use softwood plywood, which is made from cedar, redwood or pine and comes in sizes that range from 4 x 8 feet to 5 x 5 feet.

 If you are looking to use lumber core plywood, say when making a cabinet or building a closet, the panels will likely be 18 mm thick.
 This plywood is made of three layers with hardwood on the outer layers and basswood on the inner layer.